 - Drugs: Consumption of caffeine and nicotine is known to boost metabolism.

 Does my health affect my metabolism?

 Yes, your state of health has a prominent effect on your metabolism and vice-versa.

 Certain conditions can speed up metabolism and cause weight loss while some conditions reduce it so much that it may lead to obesity.
 In the same way, your metabolism has an impact on your health.

 Hormones also play a key role in determining metabolism.
 Two of the most common disorders of the thyroid affect the secretion of hormones that govern metabolic processes.
 These are:

-Hypothyroidism: This is an under-active thyroid gland which lowers the metabolism due to lack of enough hormones.
+Hypothyroidism: This is an under-active thyroid gland that lowers the metabolism due to a lack of enough hormones.
 The usual symptoms of this condition include unusual weight gain, lethargy, depression and constipation.